Loading Events

 Submissions due by January 23, 2026, at 11:59 p.m. via Qualtrics.

-The 2026 Black History Month Theme: “A Century of Black History Commemorations.”
-More about the theme: 2026 marks a century of national commemorations of Black history.
+2026 marks a century of national commemorations of Black history.
 Dr. Carter Godwin Woodson, George Cleveland Hall, William D. Hartgrove, Jesse E. Moorland, Alexander L. Jackson, and James E. Stamps institutionalized the teaching, study, dissemination, and commemoration of Black history when they founded the Association for the Study of Negro Life and History (ASNLH) on September 9, 1915.

 Guiding prompt: Reflect on the importance and significance of African American commemorations and celebrations throughout history.

 The Literacy Reflections on Black History Competition is open to students in grades K-12.
 Students must reside in the Greater Lafayette, Indiana (Tippecanoe County) area and be enrolled in either a public, private or homeschool program.
-Students must also have the permission of a parent, guardian, or teacher over the age of 18 years of age in order to enter the contest.
+Students must also have the permission of a parent, guardian, or teacher over the age of 18 years of age in order to enter the competition.

 All submissions must be uploaded via Qualtrics by January 23, 2026, at 11:59 p.m.

 Each student must answer the essay question in their own words/complete the art on their own/perform individually on their own.
 Plagiarism is unacceptable and is cause for contest disqualification.
 Submissions are judged by Purdue COE staff, students, and community members.
-Judging is based on the student’s ability to connect to the guiding prompt/theme clearly and concisely, understanding of the topic, creativity and originality of thought pertaining to the topic, as well as grammar, spelling, and style.
+Judging is based on the student’s ability to connect to the guiding prompt/theme clearly and concisely, understanding of the topic, and creativity and originality of thought pertaining to the topic, as well as grammar, spelling, and style.

 All physical art samples should be mailed to: